South Carolina: Reconstruction 1865–1877

-Joseph Rainey was the first black person to serve in the U.S. House of Representatives.
+Joseph Rainey was the first African American person to serve in the U.S. House of Representatives.
 He represented SC's 1st congressional district.

 In Texas vs. White (1869), the Supreme Court ruled the ordinances of secession (including that of South Carolina) were invalid, and thus those states had never left the Union.
 However, South Carolina did not regain representation in Congress until that date.

 Until the 1868 presidential election, South Carolina's legislature, not the voters, chose the state's electors for the presidential election.
 South Carolina was the last state to choose its electors in this manner.
 During Reconstruction, South Carolina maintained a majority-black government, which lasted until approximately 1876 when Democrats and former Confederates committed voter fraud to regain power.
 On October 19, 1871, President Ulysses S. Grant suspended habeas corpus in nine South Carolina counties under the authority of the Ku Klux Klan Act.
 Led by Grant's Attorney General Amos T. Akerman, hundreds of Klansmen were arrested while 2,000 Klansmen fled the state.
 This was done to suppress Klan violence against African-American and white voters in the South.
 In the mid-to-late 1870s, white Democrats used paramilitary groups such as the Red Shirts to intimidate and terrorize black voters.
 They regained political control of the state under conservative white "Redeemers" and pro-business Bourbon Democrats.
 In 1877, the federal government withdrew its troops as part of the Compromise of 1877 that ended Reconstruction.